Generalising Aumann's Agreement Theorem: Limitations

 \section{Limitations}

-This part of our manuscript is dedicated to clarifying the main assumptions and hypotheses we have used in the previous sections.
-In doing so, we also critically spell out the potential limitations of our results.

-To begin with, we should say that our argument is grounded in a standard and set-theoretical model for knowledge - basically, the same model used by Aumann in his seminal paper~\cite{Aumann76}.
-Although that model does capture many elements of what we want to mean by ``\emph{agent $a$ knows $E$}'', it falls short in capturing other essential aspects of (multi-)agent centred knowledge.
-For example, there is no mention of the role of communication between the involved agents.
-This fact is so remarkable that within our model, it might well be the case that agents reach common knowledge without exchanging any information - not even a bit.
-Additionally, the very notion of questions or measurements is, to a certain extent, entirely artificial in this model.
-Even though one can trace a parallel with sharp measurements, knowing the outcome of a particular question does not change the underlying model.
-In sum, the model we are dealing with here is static and does not account for any form of communication across the parties.
-Models falling into the umbrella of dynamic epistemic logic try and deal with those gaps.
-We refer to ref.~\cite{DHK08} and refs.~\cite{Demey14,Demey14b} for a critical introduction to those models.
-It should be explored elsewhere how to adapt these dynamic epistemic models to a hybrid scenario and prove an extended Aumann's impossibility theorem within that framework.
+To begin with, we emphasise that our argument is based on a standard set-theoretical model for knowledge, the same model adopted by Aumann in~\cite{Aumann76}.
+Although that model does capture many elements of what we may want to mean by ``\emph{agent $a$ knows $E$}'', it falls short in capturing other essential aspects of (multi-) agent-centred knowledge.
+For example, in our framework, there is no room for communication between the agents.
+This fact is so significant that, within our model---and in Aumann's, for that matter---it might well be the case that agents reach common knowledge without exchanging any information---not even a bit.
+Knowledge models falling under the umbrella of dynamic epistemic logic are better adapted to deal with this type of problem.
+There, the concept of public announcements takes on a central role.
+When a true fact is publicly communicated, it imposes certain constraints on each agent's underlying knowledge.
+The fact is that after a finite number of public announcements, the agents end up in a state of common knowledge, and, as we saw, they are forced to have the same probabilistic description.
+See ref.~\cite{DHK08} and refs.~\cite{Demey14,Demey14b} for a critical introduction to the topic.
+The seminal work in ref.~\cite{GP82} also addressed the agreement theorem from a dynamical standpoint, where the communication between the parts plays a significant role.